 Peptides: The building block for that Hollywood-perfect complexion

 We’re always trying to figure out how stars like Jennifer Lopez, Jennifer Anniston, and Sandra Bullock manage to just not age.
 Those perfect complexions have somehow maintained their brilliance despite the fact that these queens are well into their 40s and beyond.
 So how do the biggest stars in Hollywood manage to stay fresh-faced?
-We may have found the secret: peptides.
+We may have found the secret: peptides for sale with credit card.

 What, exactly, is a peptide?